-Let’s get a grip on the concepts.
-Intellectual property is a common term for the protection of intellectual property.
+Let’s get the concepts under control.
+Immaterial Rights or intellectual property is a common term for the protection of intellectual property.
 The protection of intellectual property rights is statutory.
-There are different laws for different works that are protected.
-These laws are often referred to as the exclusive Acts, and have certain structural features in common.
-These are Copyright act, Patent act, Utility model act, Design act and Trademark act.
-In addition, there is some protection in the Marketing act.
+Different laws exist for the various protections that are protected.
+These laws are often referred to as the exclusive laws, and have certain structural features in common.
+These are copyright law, patent law, utility model law, design law and trademark law.
+In addition, there is some protection in the Marketing Act.

-THE COPYRIGHT ACT has a wide protection area in which literary works as novels, poems and short stories and nonfiction as articles and textbooks, films, TV shows, plays, musical works, works of art, photographic works, graphic material and illustrations, paintings and drawings, video games, arts and crafts , industrial design, software, buildings and architecture, choreography, covered.
+COPYRIGHT ACT has a wide scope of protection, in which works such as novels, poems and short stories, and professional literature such as articles and textbooks, film works, TV shows, plays, musical works, artworks, photographic works, graphic material and illustrations, paintings and drawings, video games, utility games , industrial design, software, construction and architecture, choreography, are covered.
 Works that cannot be protected by copyright may protected by design law, and vice versa.
 Certain things can be protected by both copyright and design rights.

-THE PATENT ACT provides exclusive rights for the commercial exploitation of an invention.
-The invention must be new in relation to everything that is generally known on the day of application, the inventiveness, which means that the invention must differ significantly from what is known technique on the day of application and then the invention must be able to be used industrially.
+PATENT ACT provides exclusive rights for the commercial exploitation of an invention.
+The invention must be new in relation to everything that is generally known on the day of application, the inventiveness of the invention, which means that the invention must differ significantly from what is known technique on the day of application and then the invention must be able to be used industrially.